SonalSavaliya/Exploratory-Data-Analysis-with-R/README.md

 ## Analysis

 Explored most of the variables which were relevant to the analysis.
 After dividing the job categories into IT and Non-IT fields, it is used the variables in relevance to the jobs available.
+Data analysis was done:
+1. To show the relationship between Work Location and IT and Non-IT Job Opening with graph and explanation.
+2. To Explore the average salary in each location both maximum and minimum on an annual and hourly basis.
+3. To Analyze jobs are based on timings - both part-time and full-time location wise.
+4. To Explore the relationship between salary frequency based on location. (what the salaries are paid in the 5 boroughs of NYC)

 The outcomes of the project are as follows:
-1. The relationship between Work Location and IT and Non-IT Job Opening with graph and explanation.
-2. Explored the average salary in each location both maximum and minimum on an annual and hourly basis.
-3. Analyzed jobs are based on timings - both part-time and full-time location wise.
-4. Explored the relationship between salary frequency based on location. (what the salaries are paid in the 5 boroughs of NYC)
+*	Manhattan and Brooklyn have maximum IT-related job openings whereas, for non-IT job openings, Manhattan and Queens have maximum job openings.
+The Bronx and Staten Island do not have IT and very few non-IT openings.
+*	Manhattan has a maximum annual salary and a maximum hourly salary, and the Bronx has a minimum.
+*	Manhattan and Queens have maximum full-time job openings.

 ## Exploratory Analysis: